lavavu/LavaVu/docs/src/index.rst

 Control is via python and a set of simple verbose scripting commands along with mouse/keyboard interaction.
-GUI components can be generated for use from a web browser via the python “control” module and a built in web server.
+GUI components can be generated for use from a web browser and a built in web server.

-A native data format called GLDB is used to store and visualisations in a compact single file, using SQLite for storage and fast loading.
+A native data format called GLDB is used to store and serialise visualisation data and state in a compact single file, using SQLite for storage and fast loading.
 A small number of other data formats are supported for import (OBJ surfaces, TIFF stacks etc).
 Further data import formats are supported